10 Accenture Competitors and Alternatives to Know in 2026

 Best For: Enterprises seeking comprehensive consulting and technology strategy support, especially in highly regulated industries.

 Deloitte is consistently recognized as one of Accenture’s main competitors.
-Unlike many consulting firms that specialize in narrow areas, they cover everything from audit and tax to human capital and advanced technology services.
+Unlike many consulting firms that specialize in narrow areas, Deloitte covers everything from audit and tax to human capital and advanced technology services.
+The firm reported $70.5 billion in global revenue for FY2025.

 Standout Feature: Deloitte combines credibility with one of the world’s largest consulting practices, giving it unmatched access to boardrooms and regulatory environments.